Last updated on October 2nd, 2023 at 03:49 am

 A lot of disc golfer say that this particular disc from Discraft is one of the best midranges out there.
-I can certainly agree but there’s another useful shot that this disc can be used which is the tomahawk.
+I certainly agree, but this disc can also be used for another useful shot, the tomahawk.
 I feel like this is one of the best tomahawk disc golf disks due to its reliability and consistency.
 This disc is so consistent that it will perform what exactly you want it to do which are the qualities of a good tomahawk disc.

 To say the least, this disc is an all-around disc that flies super straight.
 The disc can either be used on backhands and forehands and those different shots such as hyzers, flat, and of course overhand shots.
 Using a thumber or a tomahawk, you can also use this disc to slice and dice through the woods.
 This disc can glide nicely while providing a soft finish before hitting the ground.

 Another thing that impresses me about the disc is the way it flies smoothly and can be trusted in different game situations.
 During the flight, it will stay nice and straight then reliably fades toward the end of the flight.
 The disc is also versatile enough that it will allow you to throw more distance using different types of shots like the overhand among others.
 It’s one of the most popular discs in disc golf and the reason is obvious: its so versatile.

 In terms of its physical features, I love how it feels in the hand.
 It is made with advanced polymer plastic that, according to experts, will last forever.
 This disc is one of the most durable discs you can use while also providing a great grip for the best comfort that you can feel when throwing the discs.

 The only issue I have with this disc is the inability to choose color upon purchase.
 Do not expect a color of your choice to arrive once you ordered although you can probably contact Discraft if you want a color of your choice.